hfiguiere/lrcat-extractor/doc/lrcat_format.md

 * id_global: uuid
 * fileFormat: string representing the format.
               Possible values: RAW, JPG, VIDEO, DNG
-* pick: not 1 if picked, -1 if rejected, 0 if unpicked.
+* pick: (it's a float in the database) not 1 if picked, -1 if rejected, 0 if unpicked.
 * rating: rating value or NULL
 * rootFile: the id of the physical file (in `AgLibraryFile`)
 * orientation: text marking the orientation. ex.
 AB, DA.
 May be NULL for video.
+   Mapping to Exif values
+   * AB -> 1
+   * DA -> 8
+   * BC -> 6
+   * CD -> 3
+   * Not sure if the "mirrored" orientation follow the same scheme.
-* captureTime: date capture time (likely from Exif originally)
+* captureTime: date capture time (likely from Exif originally or as reajusted in Lr)
 * masterImage: id of master if this is a copy.
 NULL otherwise.
 * copyName: the name of the virtual copy. masterImage not NULL.